-Do not operate a chain saw in a tree.
+Do not operate a chain saw in a tree unless you have been specifically trained to do so.

 Do not operate a chain saw above shoulder height.

 All chain saw service, other than the items listed in the operator's/owner's safety and maintenance instructions, should be performed by competent chain saw service personnel.
 (For example, if improper tools are used to remove the flywheel or if an improper tool is used to hold the flywheel in order to remove the clutch, structural damage to the flywheel could occur and subsequently cause the flywheel to burst.)